 - Austin’s Catholic Church

-Click the link below to listen to the full homily from the main celebrant-His Eminence John Cardinal Njue
+Click the link below to watch and listen to the whole celebration and homily from the main celebrant-His Eminence John Cardinal Njue

 To praise and worship God